Energy-Guided Generative Modeling for Low-Energy Molecular Structure Discovery: Results

-\paragraph{Datasets:} In accordance with established practice, we evaluate our method on the \textbf{GEOM} datasets~\citep{axelrod2022geom} using the splitting protocol defined in Refs.~\citep{ganea2021geomol,jing2022torsional}.
-Each molecule is associated with multiple low-energy conformations, and each conformation is annotated with a Boltzmann energy and an associated Boltzmann weight.
-Following Ref.~\citep{kim2025rebind}, we define the ground-state conformation for each molecule as the conformer with the highest Boltzmann weight, and we use this definition to assess ground-state identification.
-The test sets for both the GEOM-QM9 and GEOM-Drugs subsets consist of 1,000 molecules.
-More details of datasets can be found in~\autoref{sec: datasets_details}.
+Experiments are conducted on GEOM-QM9 and GEOM-Drugs~\citep{axelrod2022geom}, following the splits of Refs.~\citep{ganea2021geomol,jing2022torsional}.
+Each molecule contains multiple low-energy conformations with Boltzmann energies and weights.
+Following Ref.~\citep{kim2025rebind}, we define the ground-state conformation as the conformer with the highest Boltzmann weight.
+Both test sets contain 1,000 molecules; additional dataset details are provided in \autoref{sec: datasets_details}.